-Dune restoration: Dune restoration may be part of a beach nourishment, sand pushing, backpassing or bypassing event.
+Dune restoration: Dune restoration is the process of working with the natural processes of sand accumulation and vegetation growth to encourage buildup of healthy dunes over time.
+Dune restoration may be part of a beach nourishment, sand pushing, backpassing or bypassing event.
 All dune vegetation plans will be individually reviewed for compliance with HRS 115 to avert encroachment of vegetation into the beach transit corridor makai of the shoreline.
-Applications which propose utilize dune restoration plans which would reduce lateral access or publicly accessible beach will not be considered under this program.
+Applications which propose dune restoration plans that would reduce lateral access or publicly accessible beach will not be considered under this program.
 Dune restoration will likely require coordination with county planning departments for permitting of activities within the Special Management Area (SMA).

-Groins: Structures that extend outward from the shoreline.
+Groins: Structures that extend seaward from the shoreline.
 Small temporary groins that are primarily buried in the sand can be applied for.
 "Temporary" is defined as five-years duration or less.
-Groins may be considered when it is clearly demonstrated that they are appropriate for the location and do not limit lateral access along the beach.
+Groins may be considered when it is clearly demonstrated that they are appropriate for the location, including that they would not contribute to down drift erosion, and do not limit lateral access along the beach.
 Any approved groins must have an assessment and monitoring plan to determine the impacts of the structures on the surrounding environment; and a removal plan to be implemented if monitoring determines detrimental impacts and/or at the end of five years.
 The assessment and monitoring must be conducted for at least three years, at which point the permittee may apply for a CDUP from the BLNR for a permanent structure, if desired.
 Larger structures such as "t-groins" are not covered under this program and will be subject to the full Conservation District Use Permit (CDUP) permitting process with additional environmental documentation.